 Healthcare Career Map

-In 2014, Iowa Valley Community College District invited a group of employers, educators, and economic developers to serve on a Healthcare Sector Board for the purpose of discussing their workforce concerns and issues in Region 6 (Hardin, Poweshiek, Marshall, and Tama).
+Since 2014, Iowa Valley Community College District has invited a group of employers, educators, and economic developers to serve on a Healthcare Sector Board for the purpose of discussing their workforce concerns and issues in Region 6 (Hardin, Poweshiek, Marshall, and Tama).
 Employers included representatives from hospitals, clinics, home health, hospice, and long-term care facilities.
-High growth, high demand positions were identified by employers which laid the foundation for the accompanying career pathways map.
+High growth, high demand positions have been identified by employers, and those positions became the foundation for the accompanying career pathways map.
 The map does not identify all occupations within healthcare, but it does give information to potential new workers about current jobs needed in the region.
 The jobs are not specific to any one employer but do reflect the current needs of participating healthcare employers as aggregated in Region 6.

 In addition to the occupations in demand, the pathways map also includes information on the minimum skills and competencies needed to be successful in the positions, including education, specialized certifications, and licensure requirements.
 This information will assist youth and unemployed individuals with an accurate picture of training and skills required to be successful in their job search.
 Students may want to use this as they plan for future careers.

 The starting wage ranges included on the map are also aggregated from the participating employers and provide information on the wages for each step on the pathway.
 To be qualified for the higher level jobs, individuals will need to have the skills and competencies at that level and all preceding levels.
 They will also be accumulating the experience necessary for career advancement.